shparas/multihost-node-server/README.md

 Run "npm install" in the root directories to install required dependencies

-Create directory inside hosts.
-Directory name should be same as the host name.
+Make a copy of new_host directory inside hosts and rename it to the same as the host name.
 Eg localhost, 127.0.0.1, www.eparas.com, eparas.com, test.eparas.com

 Run as "nodemon app.js" or "sudo nodemon app.js"